How do I get a Deerfield Library card?

 To download our mobile app, visit the App Store of your Apple or Android device or visit this site on your mobile browser.
 You will need your library card barcode in order to access your account online or through our app.
 Of course, if you simply need to renew items, or have specific questions or issues, feel free to give us a call at (847)945-3311.

-Can I receive an email when my items are due?
+Can I receive an email or text message when my items are due?

 In order to best accommodate our patrons, we offer either phone or email notifications based on preference.
 If you would prefer to receive email notifications (in which you would be notified of upcoming due dates, overdues, and item reserves) simply inform a member of our patron services staff, and we will set it up for you.